What do you want to know about environmental planning?

 The environmental planning profession is regulated by the Board of Environmental Planning of the Professional Regulatory Commission.

-To become a registered and licensed environmental planner, the following general steps must be taken:
+To become a registered and licensed environmental planner in the Philippines, the following general steps must be taken:

-- Obtain an urban planning degree and/or gain work experience to apply for the Environmental Planning Board Exam.
+- Satisfy the academic requirements and gain work experience to apply for the Environmental Planning Board Exam.

 - Pass the Environmental Planning Board Exam

-- Register with the PRC and the Philippine Institute of Environmental Planners.
+- Register with the Professional Regulatory Commission and the Philippine Institute of Environmental Planners.

 - If going freelance, register as a professional taxpayer and/or as a business taxpayer.